What's it like being in a museum at night?

 By contrast, our dining experience the previous evening, while satisfying, had left us reluctant to fork out big money for a second night in a row at Issen - the Japanese restaurant that is on-site at Museum.
 Lacking any other restaurant alternatives, we opted for an improvised picnic à deux in our hotel room, having picked up some Japanese goodies from a local supermarket earlier that day while exploring the island.

-It ended up being an evening which was not only fun but also one of our honeymoon memories, and crucially - a lot less costly.
+It ended up being an evening which was not only fun but also one of our enduring honeymoon memories, and crucially - a lot less costly.

-Review of Benesse House Hotel
+Review of our stay at Benesse House Hotel

 It's fair to say that overall our experience at Benesse House was a little hit and miss, and not all our expectations were met, and so a definitive yes-or-no review of it remains elusively out of reach.

 The hotel surroundings are certainly lovely, and being able to appreciate the pieces of art scattered around the island during times when the daytrippers are not around is equally precious.
-Similarly, free and exclusive access for Benesse hotel guests to the regular shuttle bus, which links all the various art sites on the island, definitely makes visiting Naoshima more convenient.
+Similarly, free and exclusive access for Benesse House hotel guests to the regular shuttle bus, which links all the various art sites on the island, definitely makes visiting Naoshima more convenient.

 On the other hand, this hotel stay does not come cheap.
 And while the hotel is priced as luxury the rooms are anything but.